 Easton La Chappelle submitted a robotic arm for his 8th grade science fair in 2011.
 It was there he met a young girl with a prosthetic arm that cost $80,000 and learned that as she grew, the arm would need to be replaced, burdening her family with the cost.
 This is when Easton had his ‘aha!’ moment, making it his mission to use technology to make prosthetics more accessible to those who need them.
 This mission led to the establishment of robotics business Unlimited Tomorrow, Inc. Learn more about his story here.

 At the age of 13, Jack Andraka lost someone very important to him from pancreatic cancer.
 He then took it upon himself to learn as much about pancreatic cancer as he could.
 Jack had an idea of how to detect pancreatic cancer faster and more effectively and pitched it to 200 different professors.
 They all said no and completely dissected his procedure – except one.
-After getting the lab space he needed, he realised there were a million different things wrong with his idea.
+After getting the lab space he needed, he realised a million different things were wrong with his idea.
 Jack persisted and successfully created a cheaper and more accurate way of detecting pancreatic cancer.
 Read more about Jack’s inspiring story here.